CoreXYNexus/CoreXY-MS/README.md

 or
 Wheels: https://www.amazon.com/gp/product/B07FM76212

 The 400mm x 300mm 1/4" MIC-6 AL plate bed uses 2020 to support the bed, they're attached just like rest of the extrusions.
 I used three 45mm x 25mm x 9mm 6061 with a 5mm hole for the extrusion mount and tapped a 3mm hole to hold the bed.
 I used some silicon tubing for the bed spacers.
 I used two keenovo 200x300 600w 110vac silicon heaters, using the thermistor in the center and wired the ac in parallel to a SSR.
 The printer uses 11.28 amps until PID kicks in, while printing it uses about 5 amps.
+For auto-leveling (3 z leadscrew), use a 2020 frame under the bed consisting of 2 425mm and 3 385mm.

 Cover for the SSR: http://www.thingiverse.com/thing:1001385

 Spool holder: http://www.thingiverse.com/thing:1647748

-Parts cooling fan: 4040 blower.
+Parts cooling fan: 4040 blower or a berd air

 FancapL.stl is for the power supply fan to make it blow to the side.